 BH (showing a big smile): I’m very happy with them!
 Take a look at this chart showing the main results:

 BH: You can see that the Top G1 had a much better performance than the Bottom G1.
 In my research it happened all the time.
-All Bottom G1 portfolios had results worse than Ibovepa.
-Also, in almost all the cases, we had an order of results as follows: Top G1 (cheapest stocks), Top G2, Bottom G2, and Bottom G1 (most expensive stocks), but in some cases there was some confusion in the middle groups (Top G2 and Bottom G2) and Top G2 beat Top G1.
+All Bottom G1 portfolios had worse results than Ibovepa.
+Also, in almost all cases, we had an order of results as follows: Top G1 (cheapest stocks), Top G2, Bottom G2, and Bottom G1 (most expensive stocks), but in some cases there was some confusion in the middle groups (Top G2 and Bottom G2) and Top G2 beat Top G1.
 My guess is that the Brazilian market is too small and we can see real differences only in the extremes.
-If you’re around to top you’ll do well and if you’re in the bottom your performance will be poor.
+If you’re around the top you’ll do well and if you’re in the bottom your performance will be poor.
 It’s my speculation.

 Me: Have you tested such numbers statistically?